Our Business Practices

 - Review and approve any severance, change-in-control or similar termination agreement, award or payment proposed to be made with or to any current or former executive officer.

-- As it determines appropriate, approve, or make recommendations to the Board regarding, (i)non-CEO executive officer (and such other officers as the Committee determines appropriate) compensation, (ii)incentive compensation plans and (iii)equity-based plans.
+- As it determines appropriate, approve, or make recommendations to the Board regarding, (i) non-CEO executive officer (and such other officers as the Committee determines appropriate) compensation, (ii) incentive compensation plans and (iii) equity-based plans.

 - Administer and amend, as it determines appropriate, any present or future incentive compensation plan, equity-based plan or employee benefit plan providing that it shall be administered or amended by the Board or the Committee.
 The Committee is also authorized to exercise and perform any power, authority, discretion or duty of the Board or the Committee that any such plan provides shall be exercised or performed by the Board or the Committee, including without limitation to (i) issue or grant equity-based awards pursuant to such plan, (ii) authorize or reserve shares of common stock for issuance thereunder and (iii) make any such anti-dilution adjustments thereunder as the Committee may determine necessary or equitable to reflect any stock split of the Company's common stock or similar events.

-- Create and amend, as it determines appropriate, any trusts related to any present or future incentive compensation plan, equity-based plan or employee benefit plan providing that it shall be administered or amended by the Board of Directors or the Committee.
+- Create and amend, as it determines appropriate, any trusts related to any present or future incentive compensation plan, equity-based plan or employee benefit plan providing that it shall be administered or amended by the Board or the Committee.
 The Committee is also authorized to exercise and perform any power, authority, discretion or duty of the Board or the Committee that any such trust provides shall be exercised or performed by the Board or the Committee.